Hilda Vaughan: Later writings

-Final years and death
+Final years

 The 1950s and 1960s were a time of disappointment, in which Vaughan sought fruitlessly to have earlier work re-issued.
 In 1957 she visited the West Indies with Charles, as it was thought the climate might benefit his ailing health.
 However, the visit proved ineffectual and he died the following year.
 Her own health being also affected, Vaughan published no more novels and only minimal writings for the rest of her life.
 Her final piece was an introduction to Thomas Traherne's Centuries, published in 1960, in which she offers an account of her religious faith in terms that are described as "quasi-mystical".
 In 1963 she was elected a fellow of the Royal Society of Literature.

 Hilda Vaughan died on 4 November 1985 at a nursing home in Putney, London, and was buried at Dyserth, Radnorshire.
 She and her husband were survived by their daughter and son.
-The former married Henry Paget, 7th Marquess of Anglesey in 1948, thereby becoming a marchioness.
-Their son, Roger Morgan, is a former librarian of the House of Lords.
+The former married Henry Paget, 7th Marquess of Anglesey, in 1948, thereby becoming a marchioness.
+Their son, Roger Morgan, was librarian of the House of Lords.